BlackBears/usitwislave/README.md

-This is a simple i2c/twi slave implementation using the USI module found on several attiny models.
+This is a simple I2C/TWI slave implementation using the USI module found on several ATtiny models.

-It has been loosely based on work by Atmel (Application Note 312) and work by Donald Blake (several fixes to the Atmel code, these are included in this code).
+It has been loosely based on work by Atmel [(Application Note 312)](http://www.atmel.com/Images/doc2560.pdf) and [work by Donald Blake](http://codalyze.googlecode.com/svn-history/r294/cyz_rgb/trunk/usiTwi/) (several fixes to the Atmel code, these are included in this code).

 I have found a few other situations that would cause